Powerlearnproject/se-day1-assignment-eicodes1/README.md

 Software Engineering Day1 Assignment

 #Part 1: Introduction to Software Engineering
+Explain what software engineering is and discuss its importance in the technology industry

 Software engineering is the process of designing, building, testing, and maintaining software to address user needs.